surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Provide an option to scale or not scale additional LFO outputs by amplitude.
   * Add a key binding to initialize patch (unbound by default).
   * Separate the 'is torn out' preference between plugins and standalone versions.
+  * Some of the Virtual Keyboard mappings are now in the edit-keyboard-mapping screen.
+  * Fix jog order for wavetables to match display order in all cases.

 * Futher adopting to VCV Rack (and other non-vst clients of the code).